mobarski/unloopedc/readme.rst

 Introduction
 ============

-Unlooped C is a C language extension for elegant implementation of multi-dimensional array algorithms (eg. machine learning).
+Unlooped C is a C language extension for elegant implementation of algorithms using multi-dimensional arrays (eg. machine learning).

 Unlooped C separates loop statements from formulas making C code as elegant as NumPy or Fortran 90.